 Another risk to a pier and beam foundation is insects.
 Because the majority of the foundation is made with wood, with concrete pads to support the wood in the soil, it is susceptible to termites, carpenter ants and other pests.
 A foundation expert can inspect the wood closely to determine whether or not these insects are threatening the structural integrity of your home.
 If the pests can be caught in time, and treated accordingly, you will eliminate the risk of further damage.

 Lastly, wood will eventually wear out in places of stress, especially when it is located under the home, with little regular ventilation.
 The Corpus Christi humidity, water, and other factors listed above can weaken it significantly.
 While it may take many years to deteriorate, if your home is older, a pier and beam foundation inspection should be a part of your regular home maintenance schedule.
-The skilled and trained employees of Eagle Foundation in Corpus Christi will provide a free estimate to determine whether or not your foundation needs maintenance or replacement.
+The skilled and trained employees of Eagle Foundation in Corpus Christi will provide an estimate to determine whether or not your foundation needs maintenance or replacement.
 Eliminating these risks are powerful reasons for why you need professional help.

 In addition to establishing good drainage off of your roof and performing routine checks of your gutters and downspouts, it’s important to have a professional complete an inspection periodically to protect the integrity of your foundation, whether slab or pier and beam.